yj1399/zoom-clone/plan_action.md

 2) Initialize our first view  --> DONE
 3) Create a room - id  --> DONE
 4) Add the ability to view our own video --> DONE
-5) Add a ability to allow other to stream their video
+5) Add a ability to allow other to stream their video --> DONE
 6) Add styling
 7) Add ability to add message
 8) Add mute button